rlee287/py_autoupdate/docs/source/quickstart.rst

   └── version.txt

 Pyautoupdate will then download the new version when performing updates and replace the old code files with the new ones.
-It will modify the URL as follows:
+It will modify the URL of the update server to include the compressed archive name and the ``version.txt`` version number, as shown below:

 .. code-block:: text